0X1A/wwebsiteasontheinternet/blog/_posts/2014-03-31-firsttime-contrib-git-guide.md

 experience on what happens when you don't practice good contribution guidelines.
 That is, I had never contributed to a project that wasn't actively managed through GitHub.
-Mailing patches was a completely foreign idea to me, and was completely unaware that this is the way git was ment to be used.
+Mailing patches was a completely foreign idea to me, and was completely unaware that this is the way git was meant to be used.
 So then, what exactly makes good (n)etiquette?

 ## Sign Your Commits